matthew254-2/aws-cloud-portfolio/README.md

 ### Amazon CloudFront

-CloudFront distribution used to securely deliver the website.
+CloudFront distribution used to deliver the website.

 ![Amazon CloudFront Distribution](screenshots/cloudfront-distribution.png)